We're proud that our business provides access to justice and legal services for thousands of people who could not otherwise easily afford it.

 If your employee refuses to accept the 80% pay then you may be in a position to make them redundant (or utilise a lay-off clause if you have one).

-Once you have an agreement in writing, you should then register them with HMRC once the process is up and running.
-This process can be backdated to March 2020 – This scheme will commence on 1 April but be backdated to 1 March.
+Once you have an agreement in writing, you should then register them with HMRC.
+This process can be backdated to March 2020 – This scheme commenced on 1 April but has been backdated to 1 March.

 DAS customers have access to templates and guides on www.dasbusinesslaw.co.uk to help with the furlough process which can be accessed via the activation code in your policy provider’s documentation.